22.11.2024

 "97.
 Total separation from the Church cannot be incurred except by an open and guilty rejection of her doctrines by heresy, or of her government by schism, or as the result of a sentence of excommunication.
 "Heresy" (αἵρεσις, choice) is the sin of choosing one's tenets for oneself, so as pertinaciously to reject the teaching of the Church." p.
 89 (A SYSTEMATIC STUDY OF THE CATHOLIC RELIGION, BY REV. CHARLES COPPENS, S. J., NINETEENTH, TWENTIETH AND TWENTY-FIRST EDITIONS, B. HERDER BOOK COMPANY 17 SOUTH BROADWAY, ST. Louis, Mo.
 AND 68 GREAT RUSSELL ST , LONDON, W. C., 1917, NIHIL OBSTAT: S. Ludovici, die 13.
 Aug.
 1903, F. G. HOLWECK, Censor Theol., IMPRIMATUR: S. Ludovici, die 19.
 Aug.
 1903, +JOANNES J. GLENNON, Coadj.
 Adm.
 Dioceseos S. Ludovici, p.
 89)

-Is it not clear that total separation from the Church can be incurred by an open and guilty rejection of the Church’s doctrines by heresy without a sentence of excommunication?
+Hence, it is clear that total separation from the Church can be incurred by an open and guilty rejection of the Church’s doctrines by heresy without a sentence of excommunication.
+And it is certain that public heretics are externally pertinacious in heresy.

 We don't need to wait for an authority or tribunal to declare the fact of pertinacity.

-Even if one wishes to say that it is not certain that these heretical “popes” are pertinacious, nor is there a competent authority or tribunal which is able to declare the fact of pertinacity, Divine Law gives us the right to conclude that these heretical “popes” are pertinacious in heresy; they were never Popes neither before God nor before Divine Law.
+Even if one wishes to say that it is not certain that these public heretics are pertinacious, nor is there a competent authority or tribunal which is able to declare the fact of pertinacity, Divine Law gives us the right to conclude that public heterics are pertinacious in heresy; they cannot be Popes neither before God nor before Divine Law.

 The Supreme Lawgiver gave us this law: